 The ingredients list on your skin care bottles, tubes, and jars can seem daunting at first glance.
 A lengthy series of botanicals and chemicals that are impossible to pronounce?
 No thanks.
 Yet, we think you should start paying attention to that list.
 American skin care may contain cosmetic ingredients banned across the world.
 Scary, right?
-We’ve rounded up 5 banned cosmetic ingredients to know.
+We’ve rounded up 5 banned ingredients in cosmetics to know.
 Keep this list handy when shopping for skin care so you can find products that give your skin the love it deserves.

 As a known carcinogen and sensitizer, formaldehyde is extremely dangerous for those of us with sensitive skin.
 Products containing formaldehyde often lead to allergic reactions and skin irritation and may also cause other health issues.
 You’ll most often see it on product labels as methylene glycol.

 Now, in addition to watching out for formaldehyde in your skin care, you also should be wary of formaldehyde-releasing ingredients.
 Keep an eye out for diazolidinyl urea and quaternium-15.
 These ingredients are typically found in face and hair products and makeup products, respectively.

 You may be hesitant to give up products containing petroleum just because it provides skin with intense hydration.
 But, it has been linked to cancer and using it for long periods of time may not be safe.
 Sure, it makes your skin super smooth, yet wouldn’t you rather use a moisturizer full of natural, nourishing ingredients?
 Our Moisturizing Body Lotion is just the ticket!